Stable cuts, NAC-colourings and flexible realisations of graphs: Introduction

 \section{Introduction}

 Combinatorial rigidity theory is the study of the relationship between the combinatorial structure of a graph and the rigidity of its realisations in space.
-Here, a \emph{realisation in $\RR^d$} is a pair~$(G,p)$ consisting of a graph $G$ and a mapping $p \colon V(G) \to \RR^d$.
+A \emph{realisation in $\RR^d$} is a pair~$(G,p)$ consisting of a graph $G$ and a mapping $p \colon V(G) \to \RR^d$.
 We say that $(G,p)$ is \emph{flexible} if there is a nontrivial continuous motion of the vertices during which the length of each edge remains unchanged; otherwise, $(G,p)$ is \emph{rigid}.
-A realisation is \emph{generic} if the coordinates of $p$ are algebraically independent over $\mathbb{Q}$.

-For generic realisations, rigidity depends only on the underlying graph and the ambient dimension $d$ \cite{AsimowRoth}.
-Hence, we say that a graph is \emph{$d$-rigid} (\emph{$d$-flexible}, respectively) if its generic realisations in $\RR^d$ are rigid (flexible, respectively).
-The central problem in combinatorial rigidity, still unsolved in three dimensions and beyond, is finding a combinatorial characterisation of $d$-rigid graphs.
-Our focus in this paper, however, is on the non-generic case.

-A graph is $1$-rigid if and only if it is connected, and in fact, being connected guarantees that every $1$-dimensional realisation is rigid, not just the generic ones.
-But in higher dimensions, rigid graphs often have flexible (non-generic) realisations, and finding and analysing such realisations and their motions is an interesting geometric problem in its own right.
-The investigation of these ``paradoxically flexible'' realisations has close ties with the study of linkages, an area whose roots go back to the eighteenth century \cite{Dixon,Kempe1877}.

-We are thus led to ask, when does a graph have a flexible realisation in $\RR^d$?
-Unfortunately, this naive form of the question has an uninteresting answer: every noncomplete graph does, for every $d \geq 2$.
-Indeed, we can obtain a flexible realisation by mapping a pair of nonadjacent vertices to one point in space, and the rest of the vertices to another.

-To rule out this example, we may ask for the existence of a flexible realisation in which pairs of adjacent vertices are mapped to distinct points.
-We say that such a realisation is \emph{quasi-injective}.\footnote{Although we shall not do so, it would also be natural to go one step further and only allow injective realisations.
-This variant of the question was investigated in \cite{GLSinjective}.}
+Here, \emph{nontrivial} means that at least one distance between non-adjacent vertices changes during the motion.

+A realisation in $\RR^1$ is rigid if and only if its underlying graph is connected.
+However, in higher dimensions a given graph may have both rigid and flexible realisations, and substantial effort has been devoted to understanding which graphs admit a flexible (or rigid) realisation in a given dimension satisfying various nondegeneracy conditions.
+One of the most natural such conditions is \emph{quasi-injectivity}, which requires that adjacent vertices are mapped to distinct points, or equivalently, that every edge has a positive length in the realisation.
+Note that, unlike injectivity, quasi-injectivity is preserved under continuous motions.

-In dimension three and beyond, restricting our attention to quasi-injective realisations does not change the situation: every noncomplete graph has a flexible quasi-injective (in fact, injective) realisation in $\RR^d$, for every $d \geq 3$.
-We can construct such a realisation by mapping a pair of nonadjacent vertices to distinct points in space, and the rest of the vertices injectively into a line not containing either of these points.
-However, in dimension two, the quasi-injectivity assumption gives rise to a rich family of graphs.
+For $d \geq 3$, every noncomplete graph has a flexible quasi-injective (in fact, injective) realisation in $\RR^d$.
+Indeed, we may map two non-adjacent vertices $u,v$ to distinct points in space, and then map all remaining vertices injectively into a line $\ell$ that does not contain either of these points.
+Rotating $u$ around $\ell$ while keeping $v$ fixed then yields a nontrivial continuous motion.